aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 surface.
-The extracted feature curve is rendered as a spline, and follows the highest curvature contours around the periphery of the lateral and basal edges, following the sinuous edge morphology around the entirety of the biface.
+The extracted feature curve is rendered as a spline, and follows the highest curvature contours around the periphery of the lateral and basal edges, following the sinuous edge morphology around the entirety of the bifacial edge.
 The remainder of the landmarking protocol is based upon this spline, which was subsequently split at four mathematically-defined locations.

 ``` r